PlayerOne-Du/Hadoop/README.md

 # Hadoop-WordCount
 This is a simple word count app.
 Run under Hadoop 2.7.1
+The building IDE is NetBeans, the pom is for Maven set

 Read the source database which we use 50 wiki page here.
 Then count the follow four words : "education", "politics", "sports", "agriculture" appear times.

 While using in hadoop ec2 , the command code seems like: